espocrm/documentation/docs/user-guide/reports.md

 * List accounts having more than one opportunities. `COUNT / opportunities.id / Greater Than / 1`.
 * Grid report showing accounts grouped by industry where revenue is more than 1,000. `SUM / opportunities.amount / Greater Than / 1000`.

-Note: Compatible with EspoCRM versions 5.1.0 and greater.

 ## Displaying on dashboard

 You can display any report on dashboard.
 For this you need add Report dashlet and then pick needed report at dashlet options.